weavora/doctrine-extensions/README.md

 **Usage example**

 ```
-// Method will retry query if it failed cause of lock first time
+// Method will retry a query if it failed because of lock the first time
-// You can specify retry number as 3rd argument
+// You can specify the retry number as the 3rd argument
 $doctrine->getConnection()->locksSafeUpdate("UPDATE posts SET category_id = :category", ['category' => 2]);
 ```